 Rosicrucian, Col. James Churchward is significant in that he placed Mu in the Pacific Ocean, differentiating Mu from the Lemuria, which existed in the Indian Ocean.
-In The Children of Mu Churchward claimed Mu was between Asia and America and measures six-thousand miles from east to west, and three-thousand miles from north to south.
-Churchward argues that humans have turned to the myth of biology and science, which enslaves the ego, instead of moving towards the truth.
+In The Children of Mu, Churchward claimed Mu was between Asia and America and measures six-thousand miles from east to west and three-thousand miles from north to south.
+Churchward argues that humans have turned to the myth of biology and science, which enslaves the ego, instead of moving toward the truth.
 Churchward explains, “To be a true evolutionist, a man must be an atheist.”

-According to Churchward’s Na’acal Tablets humans first appeared 200,000 years ago on Mu and were called Mayas; Mu is referred to in the Biblical as the Garden of Eden.
-The Tablets also recount how Mu was destroyed about 10,000 BC and developed over a 100,000-year period.
+According to Churchward’s Na’acal Tablets, humans first appeared 200,000 years ago on Mu and were called Mayas; Mu is referred to in the Biblical as the Garden of Eden.
+The Tablets also recount how Mu has destroyed about 10,000 BC and developed over a 100,000-year period.
 The original descendants of Mu have evolved into different races because of their glands, food, and inbreeding, which caused genetic variations.
-Due to environmental factors, many groups changed customs, manners, and appearances and as a result, they forgot about their Lemurian ancestors and common origin.
+Due to environmental factors, many groups changed customs, manners, and appearances, and as a result, they forgot about their Lemurian ancestors and common origin.